lingtengqiu/Facial_Expression_Similarity/README.md

 ![model image](demo/model.png)

 ## Note!
 We find that densenet block is not import for Model. you can easily replace it with Conv3*3
+Our model structure is the same as [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark)
 ## Prerequisites
 - PyTorch 1.0
   - `pip3 install torch torchvision`